Giancarlo Stanton Player Props: Yankees vs. Mets

 Giancarlo Stanton At The Plate

-- In 38.0% of his games this year, Stanton has driven in at least one run.
-In nine of those games (18.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in four contests.
+- In 20 games this year (39.2%), Stanton has picked up an RBI, and in nine of those games (17.6%) he had more than one.
+He has also driven home three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.